plone/training/chapter05.rst

 ------------
 Installation is a two-step process.
 First, we must make our code available to Zope.
-This means, that zope can import the code, buildout is responsible this.
+This means, that Zope can import the code, Buildout is responsible this.

 *ssh* to your vagrant, and change the buildout.cfg files in training/zinstance.

-There is a variable named eggs, which contains multiple *eggs* Add the following eggs:
+There is a variable named eggs, which has multiple *eggs* as a value.
+Add the following eggs:

     * PloneFormGen
     * Products.LinguaPlone